AudioCommons/audiocommons.github.io/_posts/2018-10-23-abbey-road-industry.md

 On the 25th of October, some of the tools developed within the [Audio Commons Initiative](https://www.audiocommons.org/about/) will be presented at the event organised by [FAST IMPACT](http://www.semanticaudio.ac.uk/) at [Abbey Road Studios](https://www.abbeyroad.com/) for the [FAST Industry Day](http://www.semanticaudio.ac.uk/events/fast-industry-day/).

 The Audio Commons Ecosystem (ACE) refers to a series of technologies and actors involved in publishing and consuming Audio Commons content.
-The Audio Commons content (AC) refers to audio content released under Creative Commons licenses and enhanced with meaningful contextual information (e.g. annotations, license information) that enables its publication in the ACE.
+Audio Commons content (AC) refers to audio released under Creative Commons licenses and enhanced with meaningful contextual information (e.g. annotations, license information) that enables its publication in the ACE and facilitates its reuse.

+Several of our tools allow the navigation of vast catalogues of sound and music content which is facilitated by a common data model: the [Audio Commons ontology](https://www.audiocommons.org/2018/07/27/audio-commons-ontology.html).
+This is used to support a common Web Application Programming Interface for the ACE.

-Below we present some tools for music production and discovery that have been developed and tested throughout our research.
+In the following, we present some tools for music production and discovery that have been developed and tested through our research project.

 ## SampleSurfer

-SampleSurfer from [Waves Audio Ltd](https://www.waves.com/). provides an audio content search engine embedded in the digital audio workstation with instant listening capabilities, phrase looper, and transparent listing of licensing terms including Creative Commons content.
+SampleSurfer from [Waves Audio Ltd.](https://www.waves.com/) provides an audio content search engine embedded in the digital audio workstation with instant listening capabilities and transparent listing of licensing terms including Creative Commons content.
+It also embeds tools for content manipulation and repurposing.
 With SampleSurfer users are able to efficiently share, use and manipulate sounds within their DAW.

 <a href="/assets/img/SampleSurfer.png" target="blank"><img style="margin:auto;margin-bottom:25px;margin-top:25px;max-width:700px;" class="img-responsive" src="/assets/img/SampleSurfer.png" alt="SampleSurfer by Waves Ltd.">
 </a>